 Chief Financial Officer and Vice President for Financial Administration

 Dave Lawrence was confirmed as Pacific Union College’s vice president for financial administration and chief financial officer in September 2010.
-Most recently the university controller at Loma Linda University, Lawrence has extensive experience in the field of educational finance.
-He is an adjunct professor for La Sierra University teaching school finance, and an assistant professor at Loma Linda University’s School of Public Health.
-Prior to his work with LLU, Lawrence worked for eleven years in the Adventist academy system.
+Previously the university controller at Loma Linda University, Lawrence has extensive experience in the field of educational finance.
+He is an adjunct professor at Loma Linda University, where he teaches Healthcare Accounting and Finance for LLU’s School of Allied Health Professions.
+He is also an Associate Professor teaching Government and Non-Profit Accounting in the department of business at Pacific Union College.
+Prior to his work at LLU, Lawrence worked for eleven years in the Adventist K-12 education system.

-Lawrence and his wife Darlene have two sons, Christopher and Michael, presently in high school.
+Lawrence and his wife have two sons, Christopher and Michael, both business majors at Pacific Union College.
 “PUC makes a compelling case for anyone who loves higher education finance,” says Dr. Lawrence.
 “I was drawn to the realization that we are on the verge of accomplishing something really special…and I am just privileged to have been offered this opportunity.”

 Vice President for Asset Management